cheerful/freckle-apidocs/entries.md

 ---
 layout: default
 title: Entries
+description: Create and search for time entries with the Freckle Time Tracking RESTful API.
 ---

 The entries resource represents logged time.
 Each entry, at the minimum, is assigned to a user, has 0 or more minutes logged and has a date set (all other fields, including project, tags and description are optional).